How to tell if contact lens is still in eye?

 Next, try to blink several times.
 Sometimes a gentle blink can help shift the lens if it has moved slightly out of place or behind the eyelid.

 Look in a mirror under good lighting.
-Pull down on your lower eyelid while lifting up the upper lid to get a clearer view of the surface of your eye.
+Pull down on your lower eyelid while lifting the upper lid to get a clearer view of the surface of your eye.

 If you don’t see anything, use lubricating eye drops to moisten your eyes.
 This may help dislodge an uncomfortably stuck lens.